CryptosOdysseus/AALE-Contributions/20190814-AALE-4th-Session-PREP-AALE-vs-Contract-Law.md

 -	What are (roughly) for AAS the **various stages of A/A and D/D that would _impact attribution_**, and how should AALE be engineered to deal with that.

--	Where are (roughly) the legal domain borderlines, within which we may **safely assume that we can execute legal analysis of scenarios for Autonomous Agents and Automated Transactions, under the model of AAS being mere electronic agents as being dealt with by the ESIGN/UETA frameworks, with a clear attribution mechanism …**
+-	Where are (roughly) the legal domain borderlines, within which we may **safely assume that we can execute legal analysis of scenarios for Autonomous Agents and Automated Transactions, under the model of AAS being mere electronic agents as being dealt with by the ESIGN/UETA frameworks, with a clear attribution mechanism ...**

--	… whereas there must be a place where we should (roughly) put the legal domain borderlines (think “yet another **capped rabbit hole**” ninja technique à la Beth) for **these stages of A/A & D/D that warrant ambiguity and/or impossibility of a straightforward attribution mechanism and therefore a potential problem of accountability gap and/or legal vacuum** (unless that problem doesn’t really exist, then okay let's drop that angle) …
+- ... whereas there must be a place where we should (roughly) put the legal domain borderlines (think “yet another **capped rabbit hole**” ninja technique à la Beth) for **these stages of A/A & D/D that warrant ambiguity and/or impossibility of a straightforward attribution mechanism and therefore a potential problem of accountability gap and/or legal vacuum** (unless we consider that problem doesn’t really exist _**yet**_, then okay let's drop that angle but reasonably anticipate that problem may eventually pop up) ...

--	… whereas there must be a place where we should (roughly) put the legal domains borderlines where we think **the model of AAS being mere electronic agents, as being dealt with by the ESIGN/UETA frameworks, and being managed by AALE as such, _doesn’t apply anymore._**
+- ... whereas there must be a place where we should (roughly) put the legal domains borderlines where we think **the model of AAS being mere electronic agents, as being dealt with by the ESIGN/UETA frameworks, and being managed by AALE as such, _doesn’t apply anymore..._**

-- And instead, there might be ground for **bestowing directly the AAS with the capacities and status of Legal Agent**, or at least provide arguments in favor of the Legal System(s) evolving in that direction.
+- ... and instead, there might be ground for **bestowing directly the AAS with the capacities and status of Legal Agent**, or at least provide arguments in favor of the Legal System(s) evolving in that direction.

 - In which latest case, what would be the (rough) features to **outfit the AALE with functions to enable the AALE to handle these Legal-Agent-Status capable AAS.** _Because this sounds clearly like a guaranteed rabbit hole, it should be capped._